 Each camper’s well-being is a top priority.
 Camp Wapiyapi staff includes volunteer physicians and nurses who are available at all times for each child’s healthcare needs.

-Pursuant to our childcare license, camp volunteers must be at least 18 years old.
+Pursuant to our childcare license, our full-time camp staff volunteers must be at least 18 years old.
 Additionally they must

 - provide required medical forms, references, applicable certifications, and participate in training and a background check.